 In impoverished communities worldwide women and girls are using leaves, mattress stuffing, newspaper, corn husks, rocks ... anything they can find and use to keep from missing school or work while menstruating.
 Worse, girls are often exploited in exchange for money to buy supplies.
 And when there is nothing to use, they remain home, sitting on a rag for the duration of their period.

 D4G helps girls gain access to quality reusable feminine pads by direct distribution of U.S. sewn hygiene kits and through our Kenyan sewing enterprise.
 Personal hygiene kits allow girls and women to attend school and work when they are menstruating and can last for up to 3 years.
 Disposable hygiene items are expensive, difficult to distribute in rural areas, and add to waste management and sanitation problems.

-The kit pattern D4G sews was developed by Days for Girls (daysforgirls.org).
+The kit pattern D4G sews was developed by Days for Girls International (daysforgirls.org).
 These life-changing kits cost only $10 to produce and include:

 D4G has sent over 2,500 kits to Kenya since 2015.
 The hygiene kits have already proven to reduce school absenteeism, drop out rates and even early pregnancies!

 Scroll down to learn about our distributing partners and see photos from Kenya and Liberia

 Dignity4Girls uses a pattern developed by Days for Girls International.